-Health and safety are always among our top priorities at Weill Cornell Medicine.
-We are closely watching updates from trusted healthcare organizations and governmental recommendations about the new coronavirus (COVID-19), and will continue to keep you informed.
+Health and safety are always our top priorities at Weill Cornell Medicine.
+Even several months into the pandemic, we are closely watching updates from trusted healthcare organizations and governmental recommendations about the new coronavirus (COVID-19), and we remain committed to keeping you informed.

 The CDC believe at this time that symptoms of COVID-19 may appear between two and 14 days after exposure.

 If you have been exposed or diagnosed by a healthcare professional, you might be provided with instructions for at-home self-monitoring.
 This includes checking yourself for fever and remaining alert to any changes in fever, cough or shortness of breath for 14 days.

 At this time, COVID-19 testing and antibody tests are only available for existing patients at Weill Cornell Medicine Primary Care.
 If you are an existing patient and you have questions about these tests or want to know if you are a good candidate for either test, please give our department a call at (646) 962-8000.